-3. Watch the sunset from Cacilhas: Cacilhas is a waterfront district on the southern bank of Tagus which offers the most beautiful views of Lisbon and has several restaurants known for their fresh fish.
-A short walk alongside abandoned riverside warehouses will bring you to two restaurants on Rua do Ginjal, Ponto Final and Atira-Te Ao Rio, with excellent food and breathtaking view of the 25 de Abril bridge.
-Come here at sunset for a-once-in-a-lifetime experience.
+3. Watch the sunset from Cacilhas: Cacilhas is a waterfront district on the southern bank of the Tagus which offers the most beautiful views of Lisbon and has several restaurants known for their fresh fish.
+A short walk alongside abandoned riverside warehouses will bring you to 2 restaurants on Rua do Ginjal, Ponto Final and Atira Te Ao Rio, with excellent food and a breathtaking view of the 25 de Abril bridge.
+Come here at sunset for a once-in-a-lifetime experience.
 (You can reach Cacilhas either by car or by ferry from Lisbon’s Cais do Sodre).

 4. Ride an Elevador: Elevadors (funiculars) are a unique characteristic of the city.
 They are yellow, fun and a useful way for getting to the top of the city’s hills.
 The first ones were water-powered and built in the 19th century.
 The Elevador da Bica runs through the Santa Catarina in the Barrio Alto.
 The route of the Elevador da Gloria goes from Praca dos Restauradores to Sao Pedro de Alcantara and the Elevador do Lavra runs from Largo da Anunciada.
-The Elevador de Santa Justa is an 45m-tall iron tower which rises to a cafe terrace with superb view.
+The Elevador de Santa Justa is a 45m-tall iron tower that rises to a cafe terrace with a superb view.

 5. Indulge in the mystery of fado: “Fado is not meant to be sung; it simply happens.
 You feel it, you don’t understand it and you don’t explain it.” said Amalia Rodrigues, the greatest fado singer ever.
 If you are visiting Lisbon and you don’t attend a fado show, you ignore the true essence of the city’s life.
 There are several theatres, restaurants, fado houses, venues and bars where you could hear fado music.
-Our suggestion is Boteco De Fa ( R. do Vigario 70E -616, Lisboa) in the heart of Alfama, a genuine traditional restaurant with tasty local dishes and superb fado singers.
-Augusto Ramos, the owner and lead singer, will welcome you with a smile but when the singing begins all change.
+My suggestion is Boteco De Fa ( R. do Vigario 70E -616, Lisboa) in the heart of Alfama, a genuine traditional restaurant with tasty local dishes and superb fado singers.
+Augusto Ramos, the owner, and lead singer will welcome you with a smile but when the singing begins all changes.
 The door closes, the lights are turned off and Augusto asks everyone to be silent.
 And then the magic happens…

-7. Taste the famous pastel de nata: The most characteristic delicacy you can taste in Lisbon is pastel de nata, an egg tart pastry which was created in the 18th century by the monks at Mosteiro dos Jeronimos.
-At the time the monasteries used large quantities of egg-whites for starching clothes.
-With the leftovers they created these famous pastry.
+7. Taste the famous pastel de nata: The most characteristic delicacy you can taste in Lisbon is pastel de nata, an egg tart pastry that was created in the 18th century by the monks at Mosteiro dos Jeronimos.
+At the time the monasteries used large quantities of egg whites for starching clothes.
+With the leftovers, they created this famous pastry.
 When the monastery closed, the recipe was sold to the owners of a nearby sugar refinery.
-Therefore the world famous Fabrica de Pasteis de Belem was established and still operates in Belem (Rua de Belem 84-92, Belem).
-Here the queue is usually long for take away but shorter for table service.
-In my opinion, other places to taste this unforgettable pastry are : Manteigaria (Rua do Loreto 2, Lisbon) and Confeitaria Nacional (Praca da Figueira, Lisbon).
+Therefor the word-famous Fabrica de Pasteis de Belem was established and still operates in Belem (Rua de Belem 84-92, Belem).
+Here the queue is usually long for taking away but shorter for table service.
+In my opinion, other very good places to taste this unforgettable pastry are Manteigaria (Rua do Loreto 2, Lisbon) and Confeitaria Nacional (Praca da Figueira, Lisbon).

 Lisbon has many more to offer and is a city that has to be lived in order to be understood.